AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-adobe-target.md

 >[!NOTE]
 >
-> If you want to edit an already existing Target Configuration:
+> If you want to change an existing Target Configuration:
 >
 > 1. Re-enter the Tenant ID.
 > 2. Re-connect to Target.